Skinner927/ig-review/README.md

 ## Development

-run `python wsgi.py` to start the server.
+run `python wsgi.py` to start the server in debug mode.

 I suggest you run the required rabbitmq server in a container.